LouisBarranqueiro/reapop/docs/api.md

 1. Fork the theme
 2. Edit the theme
 3. Publish your theme and use it as a npm dependencies or integrate it directly in your project

+**If you wanna use it directly in your project, follow this [short guide](#integrate-and-customize-a-theme-in-your-project)

 #### Theme structure